KaiErikNiermann/KaiErikNiermann/README.md

 [![Email](https://img.shields.io/badge/Email-kai.niermann@gmail.com-green)](mailto:kai.niermann@gmail.com)
 [![Portflio](https://img.shields.io/badge/Portfolio-apelsauce.me-green)](https://apelsauce.me/)

-I'm a Computer Science student at Vrije Universiteit Amsterdam.
-I enjoy working on a variety of personal and academic projects which you can explore either here or on my dedicated portfolio page.
+Hey there!
+I'm a student at VU Amsterdam, I'm interested in computational science with a special fascination for computational neuroscience.
+I love creating software that makes a positive impact and lends a helping hand.
+Beyond coding, I find joy in supporting the folks around me through sharing notes and other resources.
+You can explore what I'm currently working on either here or on my portfolio page.

 <!--
 ## Education